 Part of being a brave, caring leader is to set up your employees for success now, and in the future, even when that future may not be with you.
 The job descriptions they have now will go on their resumes later, possibly affecting their ability to be hired for certain roles, and even affecting their pay grade.
 Of course, you shouldn’t inflate descriptions, but do make sure they’re accurate and change to reflect increasing responsibilities.

-Job titles and engagement
+Job titles and employee engagement

 London Business School professor Dan Cable consulted for a large European brewery and had employees make up their own job titles.
 He surveyed the employees and found 16% higher job satisfaction and 11% higher levels of engagement.

-Asking employees to get involved in creating their own job titles is a wonderful exercise as a follow-up to forming your Engaged Purpose.
+Asking employees to get involved in creating their own creative job titles is a wonderful exercise as a follow-up to forming your Engaged Purpose.

 Professor Dan Cable’s methodology for retitling begins with employees reflecting on their job’s purpose, “who is served, who is affected by the quality of the work, and what value is created.”
 Very similar to how we suggest creating a company’s Engaged Purpose.